DIY Rain Gauge for Kids

 - 1 Dry erase marker

 Remove the stoppers from the specimen tubes and take the tubes outside.
 Place them in different areas of the yard before it is due to rain.
 Try to find spots that may collect rain different from each other.
-We put one tube on a stump at an angle, one on a mound of dirt near a wooden wall, one out in the open in the grass and another slightly under the overhang of the house.
+We put one diy rain gauge on a stump at an angle, one on a mound of dirt near a wooden wall, one out in the open in the grass and another slightly under the overhang of the house.

 Next head inside to make predictions on which areas will collect the most rain, or if all tubes will collect equal amounts of rain.
 Research rain and what may affect rainfall and how much rain will be collected in the tubes.
 Variables include barriers such as trees and walls, and wind.
 Rain doesn’t fall straight down when the wind blows so tubes may collect more, or less rain depending on their location in the yard.